Duration

 First attempt and challenge: We want to make it clear that this route has not been attempted before and has an ambitious average distance and elevation.
 It has been planned with the help of satellite images, local guides, nomads, drivers and suggestions from potential travellers.
 We are confident in the route but there is no obligation to finish it.
 As this is our first attempt we will try our best to adapt daily distances to reflect the group’s ability and the conditions we face.
 This trip is shaped by you and other travellers so is still evolving.
 We have a WhatsApp group to discuss the trip and will make all decisons ahead of and during the trip as a group.
 Above is the current proposition so if you are interested get in touch.

-For more information about this trip or the WhatsApp group please contact Luke at +44 (0) 7955285720 or drop us a message at [email protected].
+For more information about this trip including the Google Earth route breakdown please contact Luke at +44 (0) 7955285720 or drop us a message at [email protected].

 Nature ♦♦♦♦♦